network-nakul/network-nakul/README.md

 # About Me

-Hi, I'm Nakul Gaur, an aspiring Network Engineer with a strong foundation in networking concepts and hands-on experience.
+Hi, I'm Nakul Gaur, an aspiring Cloud & Network Engineer with a strong foundation in networking concepts and hands-on experience.
 My GitHub profile showcases a variety of projects focused on networking, including configurations and cloud-based networking solutions.
 I am passionate about expanding my expertise in network security, cloud computing, and scripting.

 ## Skills
 - **Networking**: Proficient in core networking concepts and practical applications.